5t3ph/hydrate-me/README.md

 # Hydrate Me

-> Get hydrated by appending this to watch commands for reminders set at a custom interval.
+> Get hydrated by running this solo or appending to a watch type of command for reminders at your chosen minute interval.

 The following will be output in your Terminal at each interval: